vindarel/ABStock/README.md

 Known TODOs:

-* admin panel
+* [X] admin panel
 * [X] read products data from a TXT, CSV or a JSON file
-* i18n / remove a few still hardcoded words
+* [-] i18n / remove a few still hardcoded words
+  - (we managed to translate it, with the config and by overriding templates)
-* online Stripe payments
+* [-] online Stripe payments
+  - done upstream in the master software.
 * simple stats

 ## Licence